Yallendallis/Dokucraft-TSC_Better-Than-Adventure/README.md

-Dokucraft The Saga Continues for Better than adventure 7.2 - High
+Dokucraft The Saga Continues for Better than adventure 7.3 - Light